Differences between classic apps and Slack apps

 Using Slash commands

-New: Bot users in modern Slack apps may request the commands scope, allowing them to implement Slash commands.
+New: Bot users in Slack apps may request the commands scope, allowing them to implement Slash commands.

 Similar to the way that user deactivation for an installing user could deactivate a Slash command with older Slack apps, revoking the bot user token may cause the Slash command to be removed from a workspace.